TWFJDev/Auth-System/readme.md

 ## Usage

 1. **Setting Up the `.env` File**
    Create a file named `.env` in the root directory of your project.
-Copy the structure above and replace the placeholder values with the appropriate credentials provided by your database provider.
+Copy the structure above and replace the placeholder values with the appropriate credentials provided by your database provider if you are not using sqlite.

 2. **Loading Environment Variables**
    Use a library like [`python-dotenv`](https://pypi.org/project/python-dotenv/) (for Python) or equivalent for your programming language to load the `.env` file.
 For example, in Python: